dxos/dxos/docs/content/tutorial/invite.md

 export default TaskList;
 ```

-The `TaskList.js` component renders the `PartySharingDialog` component from `@dxos/react-client`.
-This component will present a Dialog to create new invitations.
-It receives the `party` and it generates the invitation code when clicking on the "Invite User" button.
+The `TaskList.js` component renders the `PartySharingDialog` component from `@dxos/react-ux`.
+This component will present a dialog to create new invitations.
+It receives a `party` and it generates the invitation code when clicking on the "Invite User" button.

 Go to your `src/components/Main.js` component and render the `TaskList` component in a main section: